AmpelProject/Ampel-core/docs/sphinx/legacy.rst

 - All instances of :class:`~ampel.abstract.AbsAlertFilter.AbsAlertFilter` have a ``self.logger`` property.
 You do not have to set one up yourself.
 - ``AbsAlertFilter[PhotoAlert]`` indicates that the :meth:`~ampel.abstract.AbsAlertFilter.AbsAlertFilter.apply` method expects a :class:`~ampel.alert.PhotoAlert.PhotAlert`.
 Instances of :class:`~ampel.alert.PhotoAlert.PhotoAlert` have separate photopoints and upper limits.
 If you omit the parameter to :class:`~ampel.abstract.AbsAlertFilter.AbsAlertFilter` in your class definition, your :meth:`~ampel.abstract.AbsAlertFilter.AbsAlertFilter.apply` method will receive the base class, :class:`~ampel.alert.AmpelAlert.AmpelAlert`, instead.
 Instances of :class:`~ampel.alert.AmpelAlert.AmpelAlert` only have one collection of datapoints.
-- The call to :py:meth:`~pydantic.Field` is optional, but makes the field description machine-readable.
-You can also use this to define jsonschema-style constraints on the field value, for example requiring an integer to be positive, or a list to have a specified number of items.
-For more information, see the `pydantic docs <https://pydantic-docs.helpmanual.io/usage/schema/#field-customisation>`_.
+- The annotations are used to build a pydantic model that validates the configuration parameters defined for the instance in e.g. a channel definition.
+This means that you can use `Field() <https://pydantic-docs.helpmanual.io/usage/schema/#field-customisation>`_ to impose jsonschema-style constraints on the field value, for example requiring an integer to be positive, or a list to have a specified number of items.
+- The ``#:`` comment marker indicates that the following is interface documentation, and should be included in autogenerated docs.
+Normal comments that start with just ``#`` are ignored.
 - Field names should be lower camel-cased by convention.

 Base classes also exist to automate the configuration of e.g. catalog matching services.
 For example, if you were previously setting up ``catsHTM`` matching